adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 Holocaust denying Bob out of her dinner party, even though Holocaust denial is protected by the first Amendment.
-Bob will just have to exercise is right elsewhere, at least until some positive statue says otherwise; and even such statutes will have to respec Alice's own rights of free speech and association.
+Bob will just have to exercise is right elsewhere, at least until some positive statue says otherwise; and even such statutes will have to respect Alice's own rights of free speech and association.

 All this theory becomes a very live issue when public disocurse moves onto privately own digital platforms.
 Services such as a social networks and search